District Information

 Details:

 Nature Day-off camps are a great way to make new friends and have fun while discovering nature.
 Expand your knowledge of science, learn about plants and animals, and hike two to five miles daily.
 Bring a lunch, drinking water, two snacks, and a backpack daily.
 Dress for the weather.
 Camps are held at the Tualatin Hills Nature Center.
-Sharpen your animal-sleuthing skills as we learn to decipher the clues animals leave behind.
-Learn identification techniques used by biologists.
-Then take a closer look at animal bones, skulls, and other animal evidence both in the classroom and on the trail.
+Learn mapping and orienteering skills as we search for hidden treasures in nature.
+Then create a treasure map of your own.

 Notes: